Skip to content

 Note

 Don't forget to have the mesh that you want to warp selected in scene.
-Btw, you can also do vertex and soft selection for that, and it'll only warp the vertices you have selected.
+You can also do vertex and soft selection for that, and it'll only warp the vertices you have selected.

 Blend IDs